germayneng/template-_githubpages/_posts/2017-10-27-Getting_started_with_deep_learning.md

 conda create -n deeplearning python=3.5 numpy scipy matplotlib spyder ipython notebook

 ```
-You can replace `deeplearning` with any name you want to. deeplearning is the name of the new python environment you will be creating.
+You can replace `deeplearning` with any name you want to. `deeplearning` is the name of the new python environment you will be creating.
+In this tutorial, I will be creating my environment as `deeplearning`

 5. Once done, you must activate this environment.
 In future, if you want to do your deep learning, you must first activate this environment before proceeding: